GabrielBrotas/Learning-Journey/docs/core-thread-process.md

 ## **Programs**

-First of all, you probably are aware that **a program is the code that is stored on your computer that is intended to fulfill a certain task**.
+**A program is a code that is stored on your computer that is intended to fulfill a certain task**.
 There are many types of programs, including programs that help your computer function and are part of the operating system, and other programs that fulfill a particular job.
-These task-specific programs are also known as “applications” and can include programs such as word processing, web browsing, or emailing a message to another computer.
+These task-specific programs are also known as “applications” and can include programs such as word processing, web browsing,...

 Programs are typically stored on disk or in non-volatile memory in a form that can be executed by your computer.
-Prior to that, **they are created using a programming language such as C, Lisp, Pascal, or many others using instructions that involve logic, data and device manipulation, recurrence, and user interaction.** The end result is a text file of code that is **compiled** into binary form (ones and zeros) in order to run on the computer.
+Prior to that, **they are created using a programming language using instructions that involve logic, data and device manipulation, recurrence, and user interaction.** The end result is a text file of code that is **compiled** into binary form (ones and zeros) in order to run on the computer.
 Another type of program is called **interpreted** and instead of being compiled in advance in order to run, is interpreted into executable code at the time it is run.
 Some common, typically interpreted programming languages, are Python, PHP, JavaScript, and Ruby.

 ## **Process**

 The program has been loaded into the computer’s memory in binary form.
 Now what?

-An executing program needs more than just the binary code that tells the computer what to do.
 The program needs memory and various operating system resources in order to run. **A “process” is what we call a program that has been loaded into memory along with all the resources it needs to operate.** The “operating system” is the brains behind allocating all these resources.
 The OS handles the task of managing the resources needed to turn your program into a running process.

 **There can be multiple instances of a single program, and each instance of that running program is a process.
 Each process has a separate memory address space, which means that a process runs independently and is isolated from other processes**. **It cannot directly access shared data in other processes.** Switching from one process to another requires some time (relatively) for saving and loading registers, memory maps, and other resources.

 This independence of processes is valuable because the operating system tries its best to isolate processes so that a problem with one process doesn’t corrupt or cause havoc with another process.
 You’ve undoubtedly run into the situation in which one application on your computer freezes or has a problem and you’ve been able to quit that program without affecting others.

-## Thread
+## **Thread**

-**Thread is a single sequential flow of control in a program that allows multiple activities within a single process.** However, single-threaded processes are based on the execution of programs (or instructions) in a single sequence.
-In simple words, **a single thread is like one command that runs at a time.**
+**Thread is a single sequential flow of control in a program that allows multiple activities within a single process.** A single thread is like one command that runs at a time.

 Most processor manufacturers use the Simultaneous multithreading (SMT) technique to make sure a single processer can run multiple threads.
 Multithreading is similar to multitasking in which multiple threads are executed at a time, and **a multithread ability manages numerous requests by the same user without opening multiple copies of programs running on the computer.**

-A thread is a unit of execution on concurrent programming. **Multithreading is a technique which allows a CPU to execute many tasks of one process at the same time.** These threads can execute individually while sharing their resources.
+A thread is a unit of execution on concurrent/parallel programming. **Multithreading is a technique which allows a CPU to execute many tasks of one process at the same time.** These threads can execute individually while sharing their resources.

-Multithreading enables the CPU to run multiple tasks on one process simultaneously.
-It can also be executed separately at the time of resource sharing.
-But both are important to each other.

 ### **How Threads Work**

 A thread is the unit of execution within a process.
-A process can have anywhere from just one thread to many threads.
+A process can have from just one thread to many threads.

 ![Thread](/Advanced-Journey/images/core-thread-process/thread.png)